Do you have an SEO strategy for this year?

 I’m compacting down all our experience watching thousands of orders, sites, and case studies into this post.
-The strategy laid out in here has generated millions of dollars online.
+The SEO strategy template laid out here has generated millions of dollars online.

 I see a lot of people just randomly throwing links at a site and wondering why it doesn’t work.
 By crafting a sound SEO strategy and taking a holistic approach, you’ll not only get more traffic, but you’ll also get more leads and sales.

 Let’s get right into it…

 How To Rank in Google NOW: Search Engine Ranking Factors

 But what is REALLY driving rankings in organic search today is largely the same as it has been for the last 10+ years: Links and Content.

-Check out this study done by ahrefs that shows the correlation of the number of backlinks to the ranking position on page 1:
+Check out this study done by Backlinko that shows the correlation of the number of backlinks to the ranking position on page 1:

 So for all the talk about how SEO is changing, turns out the basics are still where it’s at.
-And we have the DATA to prove it – We don’t rely on theory here, we look at what’s really going on in the search results.
+And we have the DATA to prove it – We don’t rely on “a hunch” here, we look at what’s really going on in the search results.

 With that said, we want to prepare for the future:

 In the last few years, we’ve seen Google put a big focus on trying to understand content, search intent, and topics.

-With their algorithm Hummingbird, they tried to understand the connection between entities, topics, subtopics, and synonyms.
+With their Hummingbird algorithm update, they tried to understand the connection between entities, topics, subtopics, and synonyms.

-The goal of Google is to match a user query to an answer.
-So if Google can rate a document based on the likelihood that it will answer the user query, then they have a new way of ranking documents.
+Google’s goal is to match a user query to the best possible answer.
+So if Google can rate a document based on the likelihood that it will answer the user’s question, then they have a new way of ranking documents.